roblaing/webgames/ricerocks/README.md

 document.addEventListener("keyup",   keyListener);
 ```

+A big adaption of the original game was making the game <em>mobile friendly</em> by making the screen size <em>responsive</em>
+and figuring out touch events, which I'll cover below.

-I initially made <em>window</em> rather than <em>document</em> my target, and it doesn't make much difference.
+I originally made <em>window</em> rather than <em>document</em> my target, and it doesn't make much difference.
 JavaScript events are said to
-<a href="https://javascript.info/bubbling-and-capturing">bubble</a> through the DOM, arriving at the Window if nothing has captured them before then.
+<a href="https://javascript.info/bubbling-and-capturing">bubble</a> through the DOM, arriving at the Window if nothing
+has captured them before then.
 It's generally good practice to make the target as close to the event as possible.

-The original game had a splash screen which was removed by clicking on the canvas with a mouse, but I left it out since it doesn't add much.
+Rice University's version had a splash screen which was removed by clicking on the canvas with a mouse,

-A big adaption of the original game was making the game <em>mobile friendly</em> by making the screen size <em>responsive</em>
-and figuring out touch events, which I'll cover below.
+but I left it out since it doesn't add much.

 <h4>Where to start?</h4>